The 2013 Season as seen through the Prism of Player Won-Lost Records

 I think that there are two things that this table reveals.
 First, Shin-Soo Choo really did have an excellent offensive season in 2013.
 He was second in the National League in on-base percentage (.423), times on base (300), and runs scored (107).
 McCuthchen had a somewhat higher slugging percentage (.508 to .462), but even in terms of power, Choo matched McCutchen with 21 home runs.
 McCutchen gained a few runs on Choo for his baserunning, so, overall McCutchen was the better offensive player, but Shin-Soo Choo had an outstanding offensive season in 2013.

-Second, and undoubtedly more controversial, the reason why Shin-Soo Choo beats Andrew McCutchen in Player won-lost records is because, according to Player won-lost records, Shin-Soo Choo was the best defensive centerfielder in the major leagues.
+Second, and undoubtedly more controversial, the reason why Shin-Soo Choo beats Andrew McCutchen in Player won-lost records is because, according to Player won-lost records, Shin-Soo Choo was one of the best defensive centerfielders in the major leagues.
 I have to be honest here: Player won-lost records are my baby and I love them, but I pretty seriously doubt this result.
 Shin-Soo Choo was a corner outfielder playing out of position.
 Baseball-Reference shows Choo as -18 defensive runs according to BIS, Fangraphs shows Choo with a -15.5 UZR.

 Why am I showing Choo as so much better?
 The one statistic that Choo has in his favor is that the Reds led the major-leagues in defensive efficiency at .715.
 They also led the major leagues in Total Zone runs (reported by Baseball-Reference) and, in fact, Choo rated as +13 runs in Total Zone.
 BIS's defensive runs saved and UZR both have the Reds a more pedestrian 8th in the major leagues.
 Player won-lost records, on the other hand, show the Reds as the best fielding team in the majors.